 In other words, I want to check if the Cost Per Purchase in the last 3 days is 20% bigger than the Cost in the last 7 days.
 The second condition ensures that an ad set was created earlier than 7 days ago.
 If the conditions match the rule will decrease the budget of an ad set by 20%.

 Note that if in the last 7 days there wasn't any purchase, the rule wouldn't trigger.

 If the ad set brought you some purchases, say, 5 days ago, but none for the last 3 days, the rule wouldn't be triggered as well.

 You can of course play around with the numbers and pick some other CPA metric and timeframes that suit you better.
 Take a look at another example below:

 Let's consider some other ideas that may come in handy.
 Say, you'd like to automatically set budgets for each day of the week, because some days might be more fruitful.
 It can be done by a single rule with multiple tasks and a custom schedule.
 Each task covers different days and sets different budget values.

 This task will set the budget at $50 for the whole week.
 Then you add more tasks with different budgets and days in the same rule.

 The final step here would be to schedule the rule to run only once a day at 12:15 AM.
-Use the custom schedule for that:
+Use Run in specific days and times option for that:

 That's it!
 This rule would automatically manage the budget of your ad sets throughout the whole week.

 Next is how you can control your ads in the early stages of their lifetime.

 Hours since creation